zooniverse/hamlet/README.md

 4. Submit the shareable URL to the ML Service, and get the "job ID" it returns.

 The Job ID plus the known Subject Assistant app URL is all that's required to construct a "return URL" for the user.

+## Development

+Use docker & docker-compose to setup a development env.

+1. Run `docker-compose build` to build the app container.
+2. Run the tests `docker-compose run -T --rm app bundle exec pipenv run tests`

+Alternatively yiou can use docker & compose to run an interactive bash shell for development and testing

+1. Run `docker-compose run --service-ports --rm app bash` to start the containers
+2. Run `pipenv run tests` to run the test suite in that shell
+3. Or `pipenv run server` to run the server (see Pipfile)